 The Kingdom of God and the Taste of Death

-Jesus prophesied about the taste of death and Kingdom of God.
+Jesus prophesied about the taste of death and the Kingdom of God.
 As the omniscient God and King of Kings and Lord of Lords, Jesus always knows all things.
 Just before Jesus took Peter, James and John up the mountain to witness the transfiguration of Jesus, He prophesied that “some of those standing here shall not taste death until they see the Son of Man coming in His kingdom.”
 We shall now focus upon the prophesies of Jesus concerning the Kingdom of God and the taste of death.

 The Matthew Prophecy of the Kingdom